2017-fall-DL-training-program/Setup_tutorial/OpenAI-gym-install.md

 pip3 install gym[all]
 ```

-## Using fake screen to get videos
+## Use fake screen to get videos

-Because remote server has no display device, so we can't see the training process and save videos.
+Because remote server has no display device, we can't see the training process and save videos.
 So we will use the following method to get the remote screen.